 - ID type 2: utility bill or bank correspondence with current residential address.

-All dry-hires incur a $200 security deposit (cash or pre-charged to a credit card prior to hire commencing) to be refunded in full on return of all hired equipment in full working order and with no damage.
-Loss or damage to equipment may result in partial or full loss of the security deposit, and by proceeding with a hire, the hirer expressly acknowledges their consent and understanding of these security deposit conditions.
+All dry-hires incur a $200 cash security deposit which will be refunded in full on return of all hired equipment in full working order and with no damage.
+Loss or damage to equipment may result in partial or full loss of the security deposit, and further does not preclude Element ICT from undertaking further action to recover its losses to the full extent permitted by law.
+By proceeding with a hire, the hirer expressly acknowledges their consent and understanding of these security deposit conditions.

 NOTE: Equipment hired without operator services / setup may only be used open air if corresponding publicly available weather forecast - viewed at least 24 hours in advance - shows dry conditions, or if hirer acknowledges open-air but ‘covered’ usage.